 Esra Elmas: Welcome to the third meeting of the day.
 We are in the Dundalk region.
-Dermot Ahern is our guest; he is the former Minister of Foreign Affairs.
+Dermot Ahern is our guest, he is former minister of foreign affairs.
 He undertook important roles during the agreements before the Good Friday Agreement.
-Before working as a Minister of Foreign Affairs, he also worked in different ministries.
-This is a special region as it is between the North and the South.
+Before working as a minister of foreign affairs, he also worked in different ministries.
+This is a special region.
+It is between the North and the South.
 Dermot Ahern is one of the experts of DPI.
-He has worked together with us in former studies and he has also closely collaborated with Bertie Ahern.
+He worked together with us in former studies, he also closely collaborated with Bertie Ahern.

+Dermot Ahern:

-Dermot Ahern: Welcome to my home region.
+Welcome to my home region.
 I was born in a village on the south side of Dundalk.
 We are here virtually next door to the border.
 20 to 30 years ago you would have been in the middle of a difficult area.
-Most of you are not politicians and maybe some of you have been.
-The people I meet usually are politicians.
+Most of you are not politicians, maybe you have been.
+People I meet are usually politicians.
 The peace process took over 20 years.
+Most of you had meetings and have more of them, they are important.